 How are nearby similar homes determined?

 Nearby homes may not include your close neighbors.
-They're close to you and are similar in type and size to your home, which means they likely have similar energy needs.
+If they're close to you and are similar in type and size to your home, they may have similar energy needs.
 If your home is much different from others nearby, we look at a larger area, usually within your ZIP Code.
 Our goal is to provide the closest comparison available.